kombucha-js/react-rerenderers/README.md

 export const model = new AppModel();
 ```

-After defining the model class, relate
-the created instance to the React Virtual DOM Tree by
+After defining the model class, associate the created instance to the React Virtual
-**InstanceProvider** component.
+DOM Tree by **InstanceProvider** component.

 ```jsx
 import "./styles.css";